MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 model.
 The multinomial logit is a regression where the response variable can take on more than one discrete value (e.g., the chosen alternative).
 This is a generalization of the logit model.
-We are also simplifying things by assuming an aggregate (i.e., non-hierarchical), meaning every consumer gets the same utility from every attribute level.
+We are also simplifying things by assuming an aggregate (i.e., non-hierarchical) model, meaning every consumer gets the same utility from every attribute level.
 It’s a stupid assumption, but simplifying assumptions usually are.
-Here’s the Stan
+Here’s the Stan code:
-code:

 ``` stan
 // Observed choices and the experimental design.